Activists in UK court after soup thrown at Van Gogh picture

 District judge Tan Irkam released the women on bail on condition that they don’t have paint or adhesive substances on them in a public place.

-Just Stop Oil has drawn attention, and criticism, for targeting artworks in museums.
+Just Stop Oil has drawn attention, and criticism, for their disruptive tactics, including targeting artworks in museums.
 In July, activists glued themselves to the frame of an early copy of Leonardo da Vinci’s “The Last Supper” at London’s Royal Academy of Arts, and to John Constable’s “The Hay Wain” in the National Gallery.

-Activists have also blocked bridges and intersections across London during two weeks of protests.
+Activists have also blocked bridges and intersections across London during two weeks of protests against the U.K. government’s approach to climate change.

+The latest wave of demonstrations came as Prime Minister Liz Truss ‘ Conservative government opened a new licensing round for oil and gas operations in the North Sea and reversed a 2019 ban on fracking in England.
+Environmentalists say the U.K. government was undermining the fight against climate change.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.